 Let’s actually “do the work” together.
 Take a moment to pause.
-It doesn’t matter where you are, take a big breath and let everything out – aaahhhhhhhayy!
+It doesn’t matter where you are, takes a big breath and let everything out – aaahhhhhhhayy!
 Now, visualize your immune system successfully removing unhealthy cells.
 Take another refreshing breath and see your future self as healthy, whole, vibrant, and taking care of your well-being with intention.
 Inhale – Exhale.
-FEEL the feelings.
+Feel the feelings.
 Bring the emotions to life.
 Visualize in Technicolor.

 You don’t have to spend hours a day or know all of the meditation techniques.
 Research has shown that even just 1 minute (but 15-20 minutes is more effective) of any type of meditation can profoundly change your brain, mind, and soul.
 Our brain’s neuroplasticity can be re-wired for improved levels of happiness and calm – leading to better sleep and a stronger immune system.
 Take a moment to practice this: visualize a positive outcome of your journey and see and feel your body as healthy, whole, and complete.

 For women on a healing journey with breast cancer, dozens of studies that I have read have similar conclusions to this study.
 “Meditation has shown positive effects in reducing physical and emotional symptoms such as psychological stress, depression, anxiety, fatigue, fear of recurrence and rumination, representing an efficient strategy for coping with the disease and improving quality of life.”

 Meditation is also part of feeding a healthy adrenal system.
 Your levels of stress and sleep directly correlate to healthy or unhealthy adrenal glands.
 Take a moment to learn about your adrenal health and breast cancer in this blog.